Thu, 7 July, 2016

-Because it started as a side dish of grilled veg - very good in its own right too, but since I’d recently made a vastly popular aubergine parmigiana, had some leftover tomato sauce and a bit of time on my hands, this is what came out.
-I love those accidental dishes: I swear to God, the best things ever turn up on Friday nights when I just throw together random end-of-the-week things lounging in the fridge to use them up.
-Zucchini with cheese.
-Chili mushrooms in butter.
-Eggs poached in spinach.
-Green beans with cream (I’m dead serious).
-Really, I should be posting those rather than boring meatloaves.
-I’m the more inventive and adventurous the less I care.
+This recipe started as a side dish of grilled vegetables but I had some leftover tomato sauce and a bit of time on my hands.
+I love those accidental dishes!
+I swear to heavens, the best things ever turn up on Friday nights when I just throw together random end-of-the-week things lounging in the fridge to use them up.

 vegetable parmigianaServings: 2Time: 1 hour 15 minutes